xwero/idable-queries-relational/README.md

 ### executeStatement

-Executes the prepared `Statement`.
+Executes and optionally returns data for the prepared `Statement`.

-Because the query always returns tabular data a returnAction argument is added.
-Use a closure to call the appropriate fetch function for the application.
+An output config can be added to make it consistent.
+Read more about the output behavior in the [Statement](#statement) section.

 ### executeTransaction